choulab/lab-website/content/about/projects.md

  css_class = ""
 +++

+We engineer DNA and proteins to create self-assembling molecular devices for biological applications.
 Our current projects focus on two sets of applications:<br>

 - technologies to explore, bind, and re-wire cell surface receptors and downstream signaling pathways
 - cell-free molecular computing technologies for portable molecular diagnostics and information processing